 “Lizzy, oh Lizzy.
 You have missed the most dreadful argument.
 Mr Collins insists that he is now the master of Longbourn, and that my marriage cannot take place.
 And he swears that you will marry him.
 Charles went to get Uncle Phillips, as Mr Collins claims he is in control of all our lives.”
 Jane fell into her sister’s arms, weeping from the confrontation.

 Elizabeth was shocked.
 How could this be?
 “What did Mamma say?”

 “When Mr Collins declared that with your marriage to him, she would be allowed to remain here at Longbourn, she was accepting of the situation.
-That was all she wanted, to remain living here, same as she has.
+That was all she wanted, to remain living here, same as she has since she married Papa.
 She cares not for any of the rest of us, all she cares for is her comfort.”

 “Yes, and the man arrived.
 Mr Collins refused to allow him to enter the house.
 He declared physicians as being charlatans.
 What will we do?”

 “At all cost, we must protect Papa.
 We cannot allow Mr Collins to be alone with Papa, not for a moment.”

 “You do not believe our cousin would bring harm to Father, do you?
 Mr Collins is a parson, after all.”